lyatiss/tcp_probe_plus/README.md

 	apt-get install dkms

 3. Build the source code by running the Makefile
-4. Install Linux kernel headers if necessary
+4. Install Linux kernel headers

+On a standard Debian based system execute the following commands to determine and then install the correct kernel headers

 	ubuntu:/usr/src# uname -a
 	Linux ubuntu 3.2.0-4-686-pae #1 SMP Ubuntu i686 GNU/Linux